WetSuiteLeiden/example-notebooks/README.md

 ### `research-methods`
 The `research-methods` folder contains examples of how to use existing NLP libraries.

+### `specific-experiments`
+The `specific-experiments` are some little projects that are not centrally important but which you may find interesting, such as finding legal references in documents, poking at specific documents structure in detail.

 ## License

 Available under the European Union Public License v1.2 (EUPL-1.2), or, at your option, any later version.